 1. Use High-Quality Ceramic Coatings Only

-The main reason why many ceramic coatings fail is that they are not high quality.
-In fact, they’re not really a ceramic coating at all.
+The main reason why many ceramic coatings fail is that they are not quality enough.
+In fact, they’re not a true ceramic coating at all.
 Ceramic coating is expensive to make, so manufacturers will use a polymer or acrylic sealant instead and add a little bit of nanoparticles to give you the impression that it’s real.

 2. Let The Professionals Do The Job